-- 6. Adjunct Review Increase - a.
-Upon successful completion of both the first and second review under Article XI.B.5., an Employee appointed in an adjunct title shall receive a lump sum payment in an amount equal to seven percent (7%) of the full-time rate of the adjunct appointment, prorated to the appointment effort in the adjunct title during the semester in which the review was completed.
-Such payment shall be made no later than the end of the month following the month in which the review is completed. - b.
-Employees who start date is on or after the start of the 2022-2023 academic year shall receive a lump sum payment of five percent (5%) of the full-time rate of the adjunct appointment, prorated to the appointment effort in the adjunct title during the semester in which the review is completed. - 7.
+a.
+Upon successful completion of both the first and second review under Article XI.B.5., an Employee initially hired before 9/1/2022 who is appointed in an adjunct title shall receive a lump sum payment in an amount equal to seven percent (7%) of the full-time rate of the adjunct appointment, prorated to the appointment effort in the adjunct title during the semester in which the review was completed.

+- Such payment shall be made no later than the end of the month following the month in which the review is completed. - b.
+Employees whose start date is on or after the start of the 2022-2023 academic year shall receive a lump sum payment of five percent (5%) of the full-time rate of the adjunct appointment, prorated to the appointment effort in the adjunct title during the semester in which the review is completed. - 8.
 For Employees who remain in the same title, at no time shall the Employee's full time salary rate be reduced.
 For Employees who held appointments under Article XIV.A., Endowed Positions, XIV.B., Dual Career Appointments, and XIV.E., Noted Professionals, if the Employee is appointed to an appointment for any period beyond the Special Case appointment, the full-time salary rate may be reduced.
-For other Employees changing LEO unit title, if the Employer proposed to reduce the full-time salary rate, at the Employee's request the parties shall meet in Special Conference to review the issue. - In addition to A.2., above, the Employer may increase an Employee's full-time salary rate based on merit, or equity, or retention considerations.
-Such increases will be effective on either September 1st or January 1st.
+For other Employees changing LEO unit title, if the Employer proposed to reduce the full-time salary rate, at the Employee's request the parties shall meet in Special Conference to review the issue. - 9.
+In addition to A.4., above, the Employer may increase an Employee's full-time salary rate or provide a lump-sum bonus based on merit, or equity, or retention considerations.
+Such increases will be effective on either the first day of Fall semester or the first day of Winter semester.